awoh/tetris_game/README.md

 * Make it create pieces in batches of 7

+# NOTE:
+* to run tetris folder (i.e. game just on its own, without any of our train_PI files), need to change import in core.py
+        - from: from gym_tetris.utils1 import memoized_as_tuple
+        - to: from utils1 import memoized_as_tuple

 # PAPERS

 * Temporal Differences-Based Policy Iteration and Applications in Neuro-Dynamic Programming